Monday, April 29, 2013

 Spring and Intersession Registration

-Freshman Registration begins today, Friday, November 30 at 3PM.
-By now, you should have met with an advisor in the CAS Advising Center to ask questions, review your schedule and receive your term PIN.
+Freshman Registration begins Friday, November 21 at 3PM.
+By then, you should have met with an advisor in the CAS Advising Center to ask questions, review your schedule and receive your term PIN.
 When your PIN becomes activated, you will follow these instructions to register for your spring and intersession courses.
 Wondering what to do if you have problems?

 Common Spring/Intersession Registration Woes